COSC3020/dijkstra-s-algorithm-chenry900-1/README.md

 my initialization of distance and visited runs in O(n) time.
 My outer loop runs O(logn) times normally worst case it would need to go over every number so it would run at O(n) times.
 The inner for loop runs O(n) times.
 The 2nd for loop runs at O(n) times.
 Finally my check to see if every node was visited runs at O(n) times.
 Making the run time O(n*(n + n)) making the run time O(n^2).

 I used copilot to help me debug after writing it from scratch.
+The test code I copied from aPannell064's assignment.
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.